 Court Records are public, and are accessible by anyone.
 They include a court case file that includes a court docket and all of the documents filed in the court case.
 You can access court records on their website, or at the Scott County Clerk of Court office where the case was filed.

 Each and every state keeps a record of someone’s criminal past.
 These online databases are connected and you can track criminal convictions from another state.
 Go to the Scott County Courthouse and check in person, or you can check online.
-You must know which county the crime occured in, and if the crime was in a completely different state, you might have to pay a fee for a more comprehensive search.
+You must know which county the crime occurred in, and if the crime was in a completely different state, you might have to pay a fee for a more comprehensive search.

 - Drug Possession.